-If you love fitness and want to complete an RN to BSN program, a career that combines both may interest you.
-Fitness or sports nursing is a relatively new and developing field.
-While there is not yet an academic or professional fitness nursing specialty, registered nurses (RN) are increasingly finding jobs that combine their knowledge of exercise and their medical skills.
+If you love fitness and want to complete a Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program, a career that combines both may interest you.
+Fitness or sports nursing is a relatively new and developing field, gradually becoming an accepted nursing specialty.
+RNs are increasingly finding jobs that combine their knowledge of exercise and their medical skills.
 As a fitness nurse, you may work with athletes, companies and their employees, cardiac patients or health club members.

 The Role of Fitness Nursing

 According to Indeed, "Fitness nursing combines nursing practices and medical knowledge with personal fitness training."
 It may integrate physical training, wellness, rehabilitation and disease prevention.
 Fitness nurses help patients or clients live a healthy lifestyle by developing an exercise routine and a nutrition plan.

 The field of fitness nursing is still in its early stages, so jobs in the field are not always specifically titled "fitness nurse."
 However, with increasing demand for fitness nursing, nurses can work in these types of roles for corporations, hospitals, surgical recovery centers or spas; they may also find employment in cardiac rehabilitation or sports medicine.
 Some nurses have even started their own health coaching businesses.
 They guide clients through the processes of quitting smoking, losing weight or managing stress.
 They can also help clients design exercise regimens.

 Fitness Nursing and Cardiac Rehabilitation